Stranded Pakistanis in Bangladesh: Background

+Biharis in Bangladesh are mainly Bihari Muslims who originate from Bihar in eastern India, although the "Bihari" identification in Bangladesh can encompass other non-Bengali Urdu-speaking people such as those who settled in what is now Bangladesh in the late 19th century.

-In 1971, when the Bangladesh Liberation War broke out between West Pakistan and East Pakistan, the Biharis were widely accused by Bengalis to have sided with West Pakistan, opposed the Bengali demand of making Bengali an official language.
-East Pakistan became the independent state of Bangladesh.
+In 1971, when the Bangladesh Liberation War broke out between West Pakistan and East Pakistan, most Biharis sided with West Pakistan and opposed the Bengali demand of making Bengali an official language.
+East Pakistan later became the independent state of Bangladesh.
 During the war, there were many attacks on the Bihari community as they were seen as symbols of West Pakistani domination.
 These attacks included rape, murder, and looting.

+Organizations and associations

+The Stranded Pakistanis General Repatriation Committee (SPGRC), founded in the 1970s by Nasim Khan, is an organization that advocates for the repatriation of Urdu-speaking Bihari Muslims to Pakistan.
+It is associated with refugee camp communities, including Geneva Camp, and represents approximately 240,000 to 500,000 individuals.